n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 <figure><img src="/_images/courses/level-one/chapter-one/workflow-canvas.png" alt="Workflow canvas" style="width:100%"><figcaption align = "center"><i>Workflow canvas</i></figcaption></figure>

-!!! note "Moving the canvas"
+/// note | Moving the canvas
 You can move the workflow canvas around in two ways:
+///
     - Click **Ctrl + Left Mouse Button** on the canvas and move it around
     - Place two fingers on your touchpad and slide